propcom/fuel-pdf/README.md

 Even if the PDF library you use takes camel-casing, you can just use underscores and this package adapts and changes your function calls so they work with the library.

 ##Usage
-To use, firstly call the static method factory() on the PDF class, and provide it one string - the driver to use (by default there are two drivers - dompdf and tcpdf).
+To use, firstly call the static method forge() on the PDF class, and provide it one string - the driver to use (by default there are two drivers - dompdf and tcpdf).
 Then chain on the init() method and provide any parameters that the driver's library needs when calling a new instance.
 DomPDF doesn't take any input however tcpdf does (see the code under lib/tcpdf or the examples for the parameters to provide).

 DomPDF example: